Nostradamus2x/personal/_posts/2024-01-29-start-blog.md

 ---
 layout: post
-title: a post with formatting and links
+title: Start of this blog and repository
-date: 2015-03-15 16:40:16
+date: 2024-01-29 20:36:16
-description: march & april, looking forward to summer
+description: Jan, looking forward to Spring term
-tags: formatting links
+tags: start blogging
-categories: sample-posts
+categories: start
 ---

+I created this website after attending Prof. Dhrumil Mehta and Prof. Aarushi Sahejpal's course on Data and Programming for Policymakers (DPI-691M) as part of our January term course offerings.
+The course was quite nice and I'm extremtly thankful to them for creating a building bias within the short time that we worked together.

+Why this platform?

+I could be using Notion.
+Or the housand others that exist out there.
+They'd be more private too.
+Or public for that matter.
+Without all the hassle that this one involved.

-Jean shorts raw denim Vice normcore, art party High Life PBR skateboard stumptown vinyl kitsch.
-Four loko meh 8-bit, tousled banh mi tilde forage Schlitz dreamcatcher twee 3 wolf moon.
-Chambray asymmetrical paleo salvia, sartorial umami four loko master cleanse drinking vinegar brunch.
-[Pinterest](https://www.pinterest.com) DIY authentic Schlitz, hoodie Intelligentsia butcher trust fund brunch shabby chic Kickstarter forage flexitarian.
+I think it's partly inspired by the [Github](https://github.com/Nostradamus2x) DIY authentic Schlitz, hoodie Intelligentsia butcher trust fund brunch shabby chic Kickstarter forage flexitarian.
 Direct trade <a href="https://en.wikipedia.org/wiki/Cold-pressed_juice">cold-pressed</a> meggings stumptown plaid, pop-up taxidermy.
 Hoodie XOXO fingerstache scenester Echo Park.
 Plaid ugh Wes Anderson, freegan pug selvage fanny pack leggings pickled food truck DIY irony Banksy.

 #### Hipster list